batjko/batjko.github.io/_posts/2016/2016-07-28-something-new.markdown

 ---

 I'm currently spending my last two days in my old job.
-Throughout my career so far I have worked with various large, custom enterprise applications.
-However, the role I am starting in next week, is that of a full-time developer.
+Throughout my career so far I have worked with various large, custom enterprise applications, running Application Support and small and larger projects.
+However, the role I am starting in next week, is that of a dedicated full-time developer.
+So that's... new.

 Throughout the years I have gathered development experience here and there, some Java, lots of SQL, batch and Python scripting, and more recently this brave new world that is the Node.js ecosystem, which, incidentally, I am expected to help propagate within the team I am about to join.